reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

     }]
     ```

-      > **NOTE**: The **Enter or paste a sample JSON payload** field is a rich editor that automatically inserts opening and closing braces, etc. In the LODS environment, if the "type text" option is used to copy the JSON above directly into the **Enter or paste a sample JSON payload** field, extra braces will be added and the content will be invalid.
+      > **Note**: The **Enter or paste a sample JSON payload** field is a rich editor that automatically inserts opening and closing braces, etc. In the LODS environment, if the "type text" option is used to copy the JSON above directly into the **Enter or paste a sample JSON payload** field, extra braces will be added and the content will be invalid.
 Instead, open **Notepad** within the LODS VM first, and then send the text to **Notepad**.
 From there, you can copy the text into the field without error.

       ![](media/9lab10.png)